branticus94/Projects/README.md

 CFG Degree		CFG Python		CV and Job Applications
 ```

-Once  I was in the correct location I made a directory using the mkdir command called CFG-Assignments, again checking the output of my code as I went:
+Once  I was in the correct location I made a directory using the "mkdir" command, naming the directory CFG-Assignments, again checking the output of my code as I went:

 ```
 AlexHowland@Toms-MacBook-Pro-2 Documents % mkdir CFG-Assignments